EXCLUSIVE-Trump says Republican border tax could boost U.S. jobs

 BUSINESS DIVIDED

-A statement from the pro-border adjustment American Made Coalition said the White House was "sending its strongest signals yet that it’s leaning toward supporting the House blueprint with border adjustability."

-The Americans for Affordable Products coalition that opposes the border adjustment tax issued a statement saying Trump’s remarks were "consistent with what he’s already said" and that it was "impossible" to know if they were specific to any individual legislative policy.

-Trump spoke to Reuters after meeting with more than 20 chief executives of major U.S. companies to discuss ways to return manufacturing jobs to the United States, one of the linchpins of his 2016 presidential campaign.
+Trump spoke to Reuters after meeting with more than 20 chief executives of major U.S. companies to discuss ways to return manufacturing jobs to the United States, which was one of the linchpins of his presidential campaign.

-Many CEOs of large multinationals back the border adjustment tax.
-The chiefs of 16 companies, including Boeing Co, Caterpillar Inc and General Electric Co, sent a letter to Congress on Tuesday urging support for it.

 A border adjustment has emerged as the most controversial segment of the House Republican tax reform blueprint.

-Under the House plan, it would raise more than $1 trillion in revenues to help pay for a corporate tax cut.
-(Reporting by Steve Holland; Additional reporting by David Morgan, David Shepardson and Ginger Gibson in Washington and by Lewis Krauskopf in New York; Editing by Kevin Drawbaugh, Paul Simao and Howard Goller)
+The provision, which would exempt U.S. export revenues from federal taxes but impose an implicit 20 percent tax on imports, is vital to the House plan because it would raise more than $1 trillion in revenues to help pay for a corporate tax cut.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan